anuraga-sankepally/Extended-Kalman-Filter-Range-Only-Trajectory-Tracking/README.md

-# Extended Kalman Filter: Range-Only Tracking
+## Extended Kalman Filter: Range-Only Tracking

-## Description
 This project implements an **Extended Kalman Filter (EKF)** for range-only tracking, a common problem in robotics and autonomous systems.
 The EKF is used to estimate the state of a moving object (e.g., a robot or vehicle) based on noisy range measurements from a sensor.
 The implementation demonstrates how to handle non-linear systems by linearizing the process and measurement models at each time step.
 The project includes:
 - Simulation of a moving object with a known trajectory.
 - Generation of noisy range measurements.